The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Relation between Bruhat--Tits strata and Deligne--Lusztig varieties

-\begin{proposition} The isomorphism $\Phi_{\cZ}$ is compatible with inclusions of vertex lattices. \end{proposition} \begin{proof} We can check this on $\kappa$-valued points for any perfect field $\kappa$ over $\F$, where it is obvious from the definition of the map $\Psi_\cZ$. \end{proof}
+and we define the map via $M\mapsto M/\breve{\Lambda}_1\subset \breve{\Lambda}_1^\sharp/\breve{\Lambda}_1$.
+Since the spaces in the diagram are varieties, these descriptions uniquely characterize the morphisms. \end{proposition} \begin{proof} We can check this on $k$-valued points for any field $k$ over $\F$, where it is obvious from the definition of the map $\Psi_\cZ$, as we explained in the statement. \end{proof}